Headshots of the four first-gen subjects

 To be vulnerable and open to sharing their experience.
 To wear their story with confidence, along with the value in all the strength and courage they have earned.

-To ask, and to ask again—whether it's to know, to get clarity, to better understand, to nurture curiosity, or for help.
+To ask, and to ask again—whether it's to know, to get clarity, to better understand, to nurture curiosity.
 This School in particular does a great job of having everything and balancing between handing it to you and having it but needing you to ask for it.
 I think this is so great because it simultaneously teaches you that life lesson: to ask.

 Have patience.
 This is a marathon, not a sprint.
 Each will have their own time to shine.
 Stay close to and tend to your light!